cheshire-cat-ai/plugins-backend/README.md

 ---

+## Plugin manifest validation

+The validation process for the plugin.json manifest ensures the integrity and usability of plugins within the repository.
+To successfully pass validation, the plugin.json file must reside within the main branch of the repository and include essential fields such as "name" and "author_name".
+While other fields remain optional, including additional information not only enhances the user experience but also improves searchability within the directory.
+Maintaining these validation criteria not only guarantees the quality of plugins but also contributes to a more robust and user-friendly plugin ecosystem.

-## Caching system
+## Caching System

-Actually almost all the cache is memory based (reset on shutdown) and it's invalidated once per day (after 1440 minutes)
+Our caching system is designed to optimize performance and reduce redundant operations.
+Currently, most of the caching is memory-based, which means it gets reset upon system shutdown.
+Additionally, our cache is **invalidated on a daily basis**, precisely every 1440 minutes.

-### File cache
+### File Cache

-The first time `/download` is called two folders will be created: `zip_cache` and `repository_cache`
+When the `/download` endpoint is initially called, our system sets up two essential folders: `zip_cache` and `repository_cache`.

-- `zip_cache` is the folder where the release zip files are stored or where they are created if there are no releases on GitHub.
+- `zip_cache` stores the release zip files or acts as a creation location if there are no existing releases on GitHub.
-- `repository_cache` is the folder where we clone repositories that has no releases.
+- `repository_cache` is used to clone repositories that lack releases.

-We check whether the repository/release is already downloaded and whether it's up-to-date.
-If the repository exists and is up-to-date, we return the existing zip file.
+We employ a comprehensive strategy to determine whether a repository or release has been downloaded and whether it's up-to-date.
+If the repository is present and current, we retrieve and provide the existing zip file.
-If it's not up-to-date or if there's an error while checking the repository status, the existing repository is deleted, and a fresh download is performed.
+However, if the repository is outdated or if any issues arise while verifying its status, the existing repository is deleted.
+Subsequently, we initiate a fresh download to ensure accuracy.

-This approach allows us to cache repositories and avoid unnecessary cloning when the repository is already available and up-to-date.
+This approach serves two key purposes: efficient repository caching and the prevention of unnecessary cloning operations when a repository is already available and up-to-date.